Restricted building work and LBPs

 Your building consent application must include the names and registration numbers of all of the LBPs involved in your project.
 Under the law, each LBP who works on your home must provide a certificate of design work or record of building work.

 Owner-builders are able to carry out restricted building work on their own home.
 Applications need to include a statutory declaration from the owner.
-To see if you qualify as an owner-builder, to learn more about the owner-builder exemption, or to download the statutory declaration form, please refer to the government's Building Performance website.
+To see if you qualify as an owner-builder, to learn more about the owner-builder exemption, or to download the statutory declaration form, please refer to the guidance on the government's Building Performance website.

 TIP: When you apply for building consent, or before work starts, you'll need to tell us which licensed tradespeople you'll be using, using the notification form below.
 You won't be able to book a building inspection until you've provided this.